niwo/xantora/README.md

 See `xantora help` for more usage instructions.

+## Features

+- Preconfigured [asciidoctor-pdf](https://asciidoctor.org/docs/asciidoctor-pdf/) setup wich makes it simple to convert single Antora documents or whole modules into PDF's
+- Includes a pdf-theme which makes your PDF's look good out of the box
+- Sets the image-path according your Antora folder structure
+- Autodetects `antora.yml` configs in order to extract metadata such as `page-component-title`, which can be used in themes (i.e. header and footer)

 ## Known Limitations

 - Images referenced outside the documents own Antora module can't be loaded